mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

 ### DMS integration

-*  SCT can work with a local (on-premise) DMS replication instance.
-DMS replication instance will copy an initial load on S3, or S3 Snowball Edge
+*  SCT can work with a DMS replication instance installed in Snowball edge (called ***DMS local tasks***)
-*  SCT uses **AWS SCT Replication Agent**
+   * DMS replication instance will copy an initial load on S3 Snowball Edge
-*  DMS replication instance will perform on going replication on S3
+   * SCT uses **AWS SCT Replication Agent** to create on going changes locally.
+It uploads those files on S3 when S3 Snowball Edge content has been uploaded on S3.
-*  When Snowball Edge content is copied on S3, DMS will ingest data in the target database, and all ongoing changes.
+   * DMS is used after to get data from S3 and feed the target database.

 ### Assessment report